 ...
-High rip current risk remains in effect until 9 PM EDT this
+High rip current risk remains in effect from 2 PM EDT this

 Rip currents are powerful channels of water flowing quickly away

 from shore... which occur most often at low spots or breaks in The

 Sandbar and in the vicinity of structures such as groins...

 If you become caught in a rip current...
 Yell for help.
 Remain